irplonk/RPNinja/README.md

 UI elements as needed.
 I could then toggle between this layout and the portrait mode layout as I observe orientation changes.

-### No instrumented tests
+### Few instrumented tests
-While I did add unit tests, this app doesn't contain any tests that interact with the user interface.
+This app only contains one instrumented UI test that verifies a simple addition can be performed.
+Give more time, I would add a few more to cover the essential paths.
+Additionally, I would create a model that represents elements on the CalculatorScreen to obscure some of the `onNode...` functions and make it reusable across UI tests.

 ### Localization
 While most of the strings displayed in the UI are properly stored in `strings.xml`, the decimal